laravel/homestead/readme.md

 ### Edit The Homestead.yaml File

 Next, you should edit the `Homestead.yaml` file included in the repository.
 In this file, you can configure the path to your public SSH key, as well as the folders you wish to be shared between your main machine and the Homestead virtual machine.

+Don't have an SSH key?
 On Mac and Linux, you can generally create an SSH key pair using the following command:

 	ssh-keygen -t rsa -C "your@email.com"

 On Windows, you may install [Git](http://git-scm.com/) and use the `Git Bash` shell included with Git to issue the command above.
+Alternatively, you may use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [PuTTYgen](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 ### Launch The Vagrant Box